 7. What are your views on socialism and sociology?

 Socialism is differently defined, e.g., British socialism, Marxist socialism.
 This subject does not always have much relation to sociology, which is an academic pursuit.
-There are currently several conflicting schools of interpretation in sociology, and it is still an open question as to what the ultimate version will be.
+There are currently several conflicting schools of interpretation in sociology.
+It is still an open question as to what the ultimate version will be.
 The arguments continue, but without changing anything, as if insulated from the rest of society.

 My paternal grandfather was an Irishman who served in the British navy during the First World War.
 He lived in Yorkshire; his ancestors were Irish peasant farmers who did not view the ruling British with affection.
 After the war, he shared in the economic slump that hit the north of England.
-Unemployment was rife, and he constantly worked an allotment to grow his food.
-He was an illiterate Roman Catholic, and laboriously taught himself to read and write, until he had mastered the Bible.
-He rejected that work and became a Marxist under the pressures of poverty.
+Unemployment was rife.
+He constantly worked an allotment to grow his food.
+He was an illiterate Roman Catholic who laboriously taught himself to read and write, until he had mastered the Bible.
+He rejected that work, becoming a Marxist under the pressures of poverty.
 He read the Das Kapital of Karl Marx, which he regarded as the new bible for the working man.

 The local Catholic priests singled him out for opprobrium; a leading ecclesiastic went to his home and conducted a ceremony of excommunication that did not refrain from cursing him and his family.
 His wife was still a Roman Catholic, and was deeply shocked by this event.
 He thereafter scorned Roman Catholicism.
 He was also averse to the British upper class and their lax social scruple.

-This same grandfather was a staunch participant in the hunger marches that moved down to London during the 1920s and 30s, and most of which were backed by the National Unemployed Workers Movement.
-Many of the men who joined those marches had fought in the Great War, but now they were thin from malnutrition; they frequently wore ragged clothes, and some had string in their shoes instead of bootlaces.
+This same grandfather was a staunch participant in the hunger marches that moved down to London during the 1920s and 30s.
+Most of those marches were backed by the National Unemployed Workers Movement.
+Many of the men who joined those treks had fought in the Great War, but now they were thin from malnutrition.
+These unemployed frequently wore ragged clothes; some had string in their shoes instead of bootlaces.
 Even the middle class were often unaware of working class poverty, while the upper class was so typically aloof from everything except the immediate enjoyments of the day.
 Silver teapots and fancy jewellery, while the poor could easily contract skin diseases and lice.
-The unemployed had to get secondhand clothing from pawnbrokers, and scoured junkyards for new possessions.
+The unemployed had to get secondhand clothing from pawnbrokers; they scoured junkyards for basic possessions.
 Garbage was used to light fires in the winter.

 Two generations later, the British are predominantly an affluent race in no danger of conscription or malnutrition.
 They are part of the much promoted “increased standards of living,” which include credit cards.
 Members of less fortunate countries have been anxious to share in the benefits.
-Yet on close inspection, British society is riddled with problems such as crime, drugs, and floods.
+On close inspection, British society is riddled with problems such as crime, drugs, and a declining police force.
 Hooded adolescent killers have shot down victims in broad daylight.
 My views on crime and delinquency may be found in chapter 14 of Pointed Observations (2005).
 See also citizen sociology on this website.

 l to r: Karl Marx, Georg W. F. Hegel